ARM-software/psa-api/doc/crypto/api/keys/policy.rst

         -   :code:`PSA_ALG_SPAKE2P_HMAC(PSA_ALG_SHA_1)` is invalid as SPAKE2+ does have SHA-1 in any cipher-suite.
     *   ``usage`` must identify a valid role within the algorithm.
         For example, if :code:`alg == PSA_ALG_GCM`, the ``usage`` must be either `PSA_KEY_USAGE_ENCRYPT` or `PSA_KEY_USAGE_DECRYPT`, as these are the key-usage policy flags for AEAD functions.
-    *   ``key`` must exist, have a type and size that is compatible with the operation associated with ``alg`` and ``usage``, and have the required permission for the algorithm and usage.
+    *   ``key`` must exist, have a type and size that are compatible with the operation associated with ``alg`` and ``usage``, and have the required permission for the algorithm and usage.
         For example:

-        -   A Edwards25519 key pair is not compatible with :code:`PSA_ALG_ECDSA(PSA_ALG_SHA_256)`.
+        -   An Edwards25519 key pair is not compatible with :code:`PSA_ALG_ECDSA(PSA_ALG_SHA_256)`.
         -   A ``512``-bit RSA key pair is not compatible with :code:`PSA_ALG_RSA_OAEP(PSA_ALG_SHA_512)` as the algorithm requires a larger key size.
         -   A ``512``-bit AES key (double-length key for use in AES-256-XTS) is not compatible with `PSA_ALG_CTR`.

-    .. todo:: Is this asking too much of this function?
-Could/should we relax some of the validation reqiurements to be recommendations?

     .. note::
         For the key pair or public key of a valid type in a key agreement function, this function returns :code:`PSA_SUCCESS` for the usage `PSA_KEY_USAGE_DERIVE_PUBLIC`, regardless of the key's policy.
         This is because the corresponding API functions take a key buffer as input, not a key object, and the key data can extracted by calling `psa_export_public_key()`, which does not require any usage flag.

+    .. admonition:: Implementation note

+        The intended behavior of this function is to include any check that can be made using the accessible key attributes, but without requiring logic or arithmetic using the key material.